fs-c/maniac/README.md

     -m	path to .osu beatmap file
     -p  PID of osu! process (optional on Windows)
-    -a  address of the playback time in memory (optional on Linux)
+    -a  address of the playback time in memory (optional on Linux) -d  humanization level
 ```

+#### Humanization

+The option `-d` (short for delay) allows the passing of a 'humanization level', which will be used to add a randomized delay to the hits.
+The delay in miliseconds will roughly be in the range of `]0, level * 10[`.

+Expect to get a perfect score with a level of zero, but a C with ~70% with a level of 10.

 ### Compilation